srdn25/identity-service/README.md

 Identity service for users.
 Storage user data

+I store all messages in /text/*json files for be agile in text edit or translate

 User has:
 - email
 - token - temporary or permanent token (like from external providers Google, Okta, Azure)